CarolinaFernandez/onos-cluster-ansible/README.md

-# SDX-L2 setup in an ONOS cluster
+# ONOS cluster deployment through Ansible

-Set of Ansible scripts (tested for [2.4](http://docs.ansible.com/ansible/2.4/index.html)) to automate the deployment of an ONOS (2k+1)-node cluster in production environments.
+Set of Ansible scripts (tested for [2.4](http://docs.ansible.com/ansible/2.4/index.html)) to automate a basic deployment for an ONOS (2k+1)-node cluster in a production environments.

 ## Deployment